August 21, 2015

 - Install reflectors and or lights

-- Dropbar-type bikes: wrap handlebars.
+- Drop bar bikes: wrap handlebars.

 - Don helmet and test ride bike.
 Readjust as necessary.